k1koyama/angular-electron/README.md

 # Introduction

-Bootstrap and package your project with Angular 8 and Electron (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Bootstrap and package your project with Angular 8 and Electron (Typescript + LESS + Hot Reload) for creating Desktop applications.

 Currently runs with: